Kelle-Neal/Image-Gallery-Tutorial/pseudocode.md

     * clicking on thumbnail displays full image in Large Image Box
     ***PROPERTIES***
     -thumbBar (thumbnail images)
-    -EventListener: newImage (click for a new displayedImg)
+    -EventListener: newImage (click for a new displayedImage)
     -thumb-bar (css)
     <br>
     <br>